karate-dojo/budokaizen/content/en/instructors.md

 Our dojo is proud to have a team of dedicated and experienced instructors who are committed to preserving the authentic traditions of Goju-Ryu Karate.
 Each instructor brings their own unique expertise and perspective to help students grow both as martial artists and as individuals.

-All our instructors are certified under the International Okinawan Goju-Ryu Karate-do Federation (IOGKF) standards and continue their own training to maintain the highest level of instruction.

 ### Our Teaching Philosophy

 - **Traditional Values**: Maintaining the authentic spirit of Okinawan Goju-Ryu